simonsynnes/Cybertalent-CTF-2023/README.md

 This write up covers parts of the Initial access and some of the tasks of the different departments.

-The context of the initial access can be found here: TODO
+The context of the initial access can be found [here](https://github.com/simonsynnes/Cybertalent-CTF-2023/blob/main/INTREP.txt)

 # 2.0_1_manipulaite_1